luren9/home-server/obsidian/obsidian-kanban.md

 ## In Progress

 - [ ] Terraform + AWS for cluster-bootstrap artifacts & app-data backups.
-Can argo handle the cloud calls?
+Can argo handle the cloud calls? [[Backup-cluster]]
 - [ ] Setup [[ArgoCD]]